hannotify/will-git-be-around-forever-a-list-of-possible-successors/sections/3-the-browser-wars.md

 <https://pxhere.com/en/photo/652221> <!-- .element: class="attribution" -->

 note:
-**Time Elapsed:** 18 min.
+**Time Elapsed:** 16 min.

 This is exactly what happened during 'The Browser Wars'.
 Multiple times, actually.
 When I was in college I did a talk on 'the browser wars'.
-In this college talk I tried to predict what browser we would be using ten years later in time.
+In this college talk I tried to predict what browser we would use ten years later in time.
 So the talk was actually quite similar to this one.
 Apart from the fact that my slides back then looked **very** different.